ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="774" height="592" alt="image" src="https://github.com/user-attachments/assets/8ef49eef-f0cd-4c85-84ed-ebb3291609c2" />

 - It is taking the website in a href in the author when clicking that it redirects to the page.
 Here may be the vulnerability we will try to exploit that.
-Inside the <a they have some javasrcipt to santize the input.
+Inside the <a they have some javasrcipt to sanitize the input.

 <img width="787" height="458" alt="image" src="https://github.com/user-attachments/assets/463c5da0-7577-4e45-8ab5-f40d986a2a93" />